Package Torello.HTML

 Returns:

-This simply returns a count of the number of attributes that were successfully removed from the internal attributes data structures.
-(This is equal to the number of attributes passed via parameter 'attribs' that were actually already defined in the internal data structures)
+This simply returns a count of the number of HTML-Attributes that were successfully removed from the internal 'attributes' data-structures.
+(This is equal to the number of Standard-Attributes passed via parameter 'attributes' that were actually defined within the internal data-structures)

 See Also: